redhat-na-ssa/demo-ocp-ai-workloads/docs/NOTES.md

 ### Kueue management modes

+`Managed`
+> OpenShift AI deploys and manages the embedded Kueue component.
+This is the current default but is being deprecated.
+`Unmanaged`
+> OpenShift AI integrates with the Red Hat build of Kueue Operator that you install separately.
 `Removed`

->This mode disables Kueue in OpenShift AI.
-If the mode was previously Managed, OpenShift AI uninstalls the embedded distribution.
-If the mode was previously Unmanaged, OpenShift AI stops checking for the external Kueue integration but does not uninstall the Red Hat build of Kueue Operator.
-An empty managementState value also functions as Removed.
+> The Kueue component is disabled uninstalled from OpenShift AI.

 Example DataScienceCluster CR